The Cabinet is a group of councillors who take most of the decisions about what we do.

 The Cabinet is allowed by law to meet in private, but cannot take decisions in private or discuss in private session a matter on which a decision is to be taken in the next 28 days.

 Members of the public can ask to speak at a Cabinet meeting on any matter that is on the agenda and is of concern to them.
-The request for a deputation must be submitted two days before the meeting.
+The request for a deputation must be submitted by 5pm, two working days before the meeting.